trytoolchest/toolchest-client-python/docs/docs/feature-reference/adding-and-updating-custom-databases.md

 If a list of paths is used instead, file structure will not be preserved.
 All files will be placed into the same directory.

-## Specifying `database_primary_name`
+## Using `database_primary_name`
 Let's say you have a tool that you would run from the command line like this:
 ```commandline
 some_command --database databases/my_db
 ```
 For custom databases, we can't be sure about what `databases/my_db` actually is. `my_db` could either represent a directory, a file itself, or multiple files -- it depends on the context of the tool.

-This is where the `database_primary_name` argument comes in, which passes that context to Toolchest.
+To pass that context to Toolchest, use `database_primary_name`.
+If `--database` refers to a path that isn't a directory, use `database_path` for the directory and `database_primary_name` for the filename or prefix.

-Here's an example call for Bowtie 2, where `my_db` is a prefix for multiple files within `example_db_directory`:
+Here's an example call for Bowtie 2, where `my_db` is a prefix for multiple files within `databases/`:
 ```python
 import toolchest_client as tc
 tc.add_database(